-The implication is that the profit motive of an MFI, should be secondary; and regarded as a necessity for institutional sustainance and growth; in other words, being a social institution, they should not be allowed to behave like conventional banks i.e. profit maximisation should not be pursued as a primary objective, in MFIs.
+The implication is that the profit motive of an MFI, should be secondary; and regarded as a necessity for institutional sustenance and growth; in other words, being a social institution, they should not be allowed to behave like conventional banks.
+In other words, profit maximisation should not be pursued as a primary objective, in MFIs.